15 Ways to Prepare Your Garden for the Fall Season Transition

 11. Planting Trees and Shrubs

-Fall planting is ideal for planting trees and shrubs.
+Fall planting is ideal for trees and shrubs.
 The soil is still warm enough for roots to establish.
-Make sure to plan well before the season’s first frost so there is time to acclimate before the cold winter months come.
+Plan well before the season’s first frost so there is time to acclimate before the cold winter months come.

 planting spring bulbs